Marvin Jones Jr. Player Prop Bets for NFL Week 12 | Jacksonville vs. Atlanta 11/28/2021

 Matchup vs. Atlanta

-- Against the Falcons, Jones has averaged 52 receiving yards per game over his two career matchups, 7.5 more than his over/under for Sunday's game.
+- In his two matchups against the Falcons, Jones' 52 receiving yards average is 7.5 more than his over/under for Sunday's game (44.5).

 - Note: Jones' stats vs. Falcons date back to 2016.